If You Drink Coffee Almost As Much As You Drink Water, Here Are 31 Products You’re Gonna Love

 Promising review: "I ordered the larger size of this product and I am very pleased with the quality and simplicity of it!
 It takes me no more than 2–3 minutes to get the jar prepped, and letting it sit 12–24 hours in the refrigerator has had the best results for me.
 The jar itself is easy to clean, but you do have to rinse the mesh cone out for quite a while to get all the grounds out.
 It fits perfectly in my refrigerator and lasts me about 4–5 days.
 This cute cold brew coffee jar is such a life and time saver for my busy college mornings!" —Bailey Bryant

-Get it from Amazon for $22.39+ (available in two sizes and two colors).
+Get it from Amazon for $22.39+ (available in two sizes and three colors).

 4. And a set of glass tumblers if you're on team iced coffee.
 These come with bamboo lids and reusable glass straws and will simply make you look fancier every time you take a break from multitasking (or multi-slacking) to take a sip of your morning fix.